FalveyLibraryTechnology/VuDL/README.md

 # VuDLPrepJS

-# in the root directory, start the expressjs server with the following:
+In the root directory, start the expressjs server with the following: npm start
-npm start

-# then in the client directory, start the react server with the following:
+Then in the client directory, start the react server with the following: npm start
-npm start